ms/buildtogether.tech/src/git-team.md

     repository[% /i %].

 2. Everyone can read from the project's main repository, but only a few people can commit changes to it.
-The project's other contributors <span g="fork_git" i="version control!collaboration!using forked repositories">fork</span> the main repository to create one that they own, do their work in that, and then submit their changes to the main repository.
+The project's other contributors [% i "version control!using forked repositories" %][% g fork_git %]fork[% /g %][% /i %] the main repository to create one that they own, do their work in that, and then submit their changes to the main repository.

 <!-- continue -->